LuisOctavioGSeror/T-SQL-Sintax-Getter/README.md

 # T-SQL-Sintax-Getter
-A code in python using selenium that get the T-SQL sintax
+A code in python using selenium that get the T-SQL sintax (its far from ready)